Wedding of Princess Mary and Henry Lascelles: Wedding

-Their wedding was held at Westminster Abbey, and attracted large crowds along the route between the Abbey and Buckingham Palace.
-It was the first wedding of the child of a Monarch to be held at Westminster Abbey since Margaret of England married John II, Duke of Brabant.
+Their wedding was held at Westminster Abbey, and attracted large crowds along the route between the abbey and Buckingham Palace.
+It was the first wedding of the child of a monarch to be held at Westminster Abbey since Margaret of England married John II, Duke of Brabant.
 Many spent the night on the streets despite the cold weather to catch a glimpse of the couple on the wedding day.
 Men wounded in the First World War were provided with special accommodations to view the procession.
-Queen Mary was accompanied by her sons Prince Albert, Prince Henry, and Prince George on her way to the Abbey.
-The Prince of Wales was not present at the ceremony.
-The Bride and the King made their way to the abbey in the Glass coach.
+Queen Mary was accompanied by her sons Prince Albert, Prince Henry, and Prince George on her way to the abbey.
+The Prince of Wales was not present at the ceremony (he was conducting a visit to India).
+The bride and the King made their way to the abbey in the Glass coach.
 The procession went along The Mall, passed Admiralty Arch and went down Whitehall.
 The Household Cavalry took part in the procession and the route was lined with battalions from the Grenadier Guards, Coldstream Guards, Scots Guards, and Welsh Guards, and the representative detachments of the London territorial divisions.

 2,000 guests were invited for the wedding ceremony.
 There was "a stir and hurrying whisper" when Prime Minister David Lloyd George moved himself across the aisle to a prominent seat.
 Queen Alexandra arrived first, followed by Queen Mary and her sons, and ultimately the King and his daughter Mary.
 The service began at 11:30 a.m. and was conducted by the Archbishop of Canterbury, the Archbishop of York, the Bishop of London, and the Dean of Westminster.
-The Gold used for making the Wedding Ring came from a mine in Wales.
+The Gold used for making the wedding ring came from a mine in Wales.

-Vandyk took the formal photographs and Frank O. Salisbury was commissioned by the King to paint a picture of the ceremony at the Abbey which took years to complete.
+Vandyk took the formal photographs and Frank O. Salisbury was commissioned by the King to paint a picture of the ceremony at the abbey which took years to complete.